 Purchasing the right inflatable kayak for you depends on a variety of different factors.

 First, you should determine how you’re going to use the kayak.
 This is especially important because inflatable kayaks used for whitewater rafting offer different features than products used for fishing.
 Of course, if you want to use your inflatable kayak in a variety of different applications, you’ll want to consider purchasing one that offers a comprehensive solution.
+And don’t forget the best tents if you are kayaking overnight.

 Next, you should consider the standard features offered on most inflatable kayaks.
 No matter what kind of inflatable model you purchase, there are a few features you should always consider: